An infinite family of knots whose hexagonal mosaic number is only realized in non-reduced projections: Proof that cannot be embedded on a hexagonal -mosaic while achieving crossing number.

-We now know that the substitutions for tiles containing the endpoints of the arcs of the complement change neither the number of crossings of the mosaic nor the exterior degree relative to $L$ so we now turn our focus to the substitutions for the tiles which do not contain endpoints of the $a_i$ to make sure $Cr(\widehat{L}) \geq Cr(L)$ and $\Delta(\widehat{L}) \leq \Delta(L)$.
+We now know that the substitutions for tiles containing the endpoints of the arcs of the complement change neither the number of crossings of the mosaic nor the exterior degree relative to the original mosaic $L$ so we now turn our focus to the substitutions for the penultimate tiles which did not contain endpoints of the complement of $L$ to make sure $Cr(\widetilde{L}) \geq Cr(L)$ and $\Delta(\widetilde{L}) \leq \Delta(L)$.